pytergeist/Cosy/README.md

 ## Masking missing data ##

-An important aspect of soft parameter sharing multitask learning is the ability to co-train models with a different number of labelled data-point.
+An important aspect of soft parameter sharing multitask learning is the ability to co-train models with a different number of labelled data-points.
 In order to implement this workflow this repository includes masked supervised loss function (currently only one but more coming soon).
-In order to train in this paradigm, specify the labels of the missing data points as -1 and use a masked loss function, this will remove these datapoints from the supervised loss whilst still implementing soft parameter loss from the forward pass of the networks for these datapoints.
+In order to train in this paradigm, specify the labels of the missing data points as -1 and use a masked loss function, this will remove these datapoints from the supervised loss whilst still implementing soft parameter loss for the forward pass of the networks for these datapoints.

 ```python
 from cosy.losses import MaskedMeanSquaredError